 Medication: Some women prefer to take medication to ensure the miscarriage happens sooner rather than later.
 An incomplete miscarriage will usually be passed within 6-8 hours of the medication and a missed miscarriage can happen quickly or may not happen for a few weeks.
 There are side effects that can occur with the medication, such as nausea and vomiting, chills, fever and diarrhea.
 These effects usually only last for a few hours but can be distressing.

-Surgery: In some cases women need surgery to remove the pregnancy tissue (called a dilatation and curette or D&C).
-This may happen in the case of a missed miscarriage, if there is severe bleeding and pain, or if your preference is to avoid medication and you don’t wish to wait for a miscarriage to begin naturally.
+Surgery: In some cases, women need surgery to remove the pregnancy tissue (called a dilatation and curette or D&C).
+This may happen in the case of a missed miscarriage, if there are severe bleeding and pain, or if your preference is to avoid medication and you don’t wish to wait for a miscarriage to begin naturally.
 A D&C happens under general anaesthesia and the surgery happens through the vagina, so there is no incision.
-Like all surgical procedures there are some risks involved, such as infection, heavy bleeding (retained pregnancy tissue), damage to the cervix and risks associate with the anaesthetic.
+Like all surgical procedures, there are some risks involved, such as infection, heavy bleeding (retained pregnancy tissue), damage to the cervix and risks associate with the anaesthetic.

 What does an early miscarriage look like?

-Experiencing an early miscarriage is both a physical and emotional experience.
+Experiencing an early miscarriage is both a physical and an emotional experience.
 It can be difficult to know how you will feel, and what you will feel like doing during this time.